-Illinois plans to conduct 124 compliance reviews on Moderate Risk and High Risk carriers (as assigned to us by the Illinois Division) by the end of each fiscal year (FY2020, FY2021, and FY2022).
+Illinois plans to conduct 25 compliance reviews on Moderate Risk and High Risk carriers (as assigned to us by the Illinois Division) during FY2023.
 The Illinois Federal Division Program Office is managing the reviews on High Risk carriers.
 Illinois will target Moderate Risk carriers (when approved to do so by the Illinois Division Office) and continue to conduct reviews on carrier complaints as they are received by the Federal Division Office.
 Illinois continues to work on restructuring its compliance review program to ensure proper resources are in place and high quality reviews are being completed timely.
-Due to the COVID-19 pandemic, Illinois could potentially conduct some of the estimated reviews remotely with prior Federal Guidance/Approval.
-The Trend Analysis table Data Source 2014-2018: FMCSA's MCMIS data snapshot as of 6/29/19.
+With the uncertainty of the COVID-19 pandemic, Illinois could potentially conduct some of the estimated reviews remotely with prior Federal Guidance/Approval. \The Trend Analysis table Data Source 2017-2021: FMCSA's MCMIS data snapshot as of 8/5/2022.